Massachusetts House of Representatives' 9th Suffolk district

 Massachusetts House of Representatives' 9th Suffolk district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers part of the city of Boston in Suffolk County.
-Democrat Jon Santiago of the South End has represented the district since 2019.
+Democrat John F. Moran of the South End has represented the district since 2023.

 The current district geographic boundary overlaps with those of the Massachusetts Senate's 2nd Suffolk district and 2nd Suffolk and Middlesex district.